 Kei-Mu Yi is special policy advisor to the president.
 Yi was formerly senior vice president and director of Research for the Federal Reserve Bank of Minneapolis from August 2010 to October 2013.

 Before joining the Federal Reserve Bank of Minneapolis, Yi was vice president and head of Monetary and Macroeconomic Research at the Federal Reserve Bank of Philadelphia.
 Yi joined the Federal Reserve Bank of Philadelphia in 2004, following seven years of service at the Federal Reserve Bank of New York, where he was a research officer in the Bank’s International Research unit.
 Prior to joining the Federal Reserve Bank of New York, he was an assistant professor of economics at Rice University.
 Over the years, Yi has also taught at the Wharton School of the University of Pennsylvania, as well as at Columbia University, New York University, the University of Virginia, and the University of Iowa.
-Yi’s research currently focuses on issues relating to international trade, the fragmentation of production, and long-run economic growth and development.
+Yi’s research currently focuses on issues relating to international trade and long-run growth; structural change in an open economy; the gains from international trade, and vertical specialization / fragmentation of production.
 He received a Ph.D. in economics from the University of Chicago.